mcinglis/c-style/readme.md

 [Arrays decay into pointers in most expressions](http://c-faq.com/aryptr/aryptrequiv.html), including [when passed as parameters to functions](http://c-faq.com/aryptr/aryptrparam.html), so functions can't ever receive an array as a parameter; [only a pointer to the array](http://c-faq.com/aryptr/aryptr2.html). `sizeof` won't work like the parameter declaration would suggest; it would return the size of the pointer, not the array pointed to.

-So, if it doesn't make sense for the parameter to be qualified with an array index, then don't define the parameter with array syntax, because it's not actually a array.
+So, if it doesn't make sense for the parameter to be qualified with a static array index, then don't define the parameter with array syntax, because it's not actually a array.
 This cognitive dissonance is only worth it if you're going to take advantage of static array indices.

 Yeah, `[]` hints that the parameter will be treated as an array, but so does a plural name like `pets` or `children`, so do that instead.